 At Grasshopper, we think our kids are amazing!
 We put this page together to showcase their many achievements!

-Campers from our first week of Summer 2016 speak, lead, play and compete in awesome challenges for reward and immunity.
+Campers from Summer 2019 speak, lead, play and compete in awesome challenges for reward and immunity.
 Tribal Council anyone?

 SPEAK EASY STUDENT STANDS OUT WITH HER “STAND OUT” SPEECH

 One of our second grade Speak Easy students knocked her final speech out of the park!
 She truly grasped the 6 Tips for a Great Speech and put in the dedicated practice and speech editing to “stand out”.